Cysharp/ConsoleAppFramework/ReadMe.md

 * Setting option aliases and descriptions from code document comment
 * `System.ComponentModel.DataAnnotations` attribute-based Validation
 * Dependency Injection for command registration by type and public methods
+* Microsoft.Extensions(Logging, Configuration, etc...) integration
 * High performance value parsing via `ISpanParsable<T>`
 * Parsing of params arrays
 * Parsing of JSON arguments
 * Help(`-h|--help`) option builder
 * Default show version(`--version`) option

+As you can see from the generated output, the help display is also fast.
+In typical frameworks, the help string is constructed after the help invocation.
+However, in ConsoleAppFramework, the help is embedded as string constants, achieving the absolute maximum performance that cannot be surpassed!

 Getting Started
 --